Pigeonhole protocol specification

 A reply_type of ACK (0) indicates the courier has received the

-envelope and dispatched it to the replicas but has not yet received a
+envelope and dispatched it to the replicas but has not yet received a reply for the

-indicates the payload field carries the MKEM-encrypted
+payload field carries the MKEM-encrypted EnvelopeReply produced

-EnvelopeReply produced by a replica.
+by a replica.

 Embedded pigeonhole types